Unfortunately, joint problems are pretty common in dogs.

-Glucosamine for dogs can be found in many canine supplements available on the market.
-These dog glucosamine supplements come in a variety of forms, including:
+Glucosamine and chondroitin for dogs can be found in many canine supplements available on the market.
+These dog supplements come in a variety of forms, including:

-How Long Before I’ll Know If The Glucosamine Is Helping?
+How Long Will It Be Before I Know If The Glucosamine Is Helping?

-Generally, owners shouldn’t expect to see changes in their pet for at least a few weeks, and veterinarians recommend putting your pet on glucosamine for at least three months before evaluating the treatment.
+Generally, owners shouldn’t expect to see changes in joint function, a reduction in pain, or any other beneficial effects for at least a few weeks after beginning a glucosamine and chondroitin supplementation regimen.
+In fact, veterinarians recommend putting your pet on glucosamine and chondroitin for at least three months before evaluating the treatment.

-During treatment, your dog will need to take glucosamine every day — even multiple times a day depending on your dog’s size and the dosage form.
+Just understand that your dog will likely need to take these supplements every day — even multiple times a day depending on your dog’s size and the dosage form.

-If you see that the glucosamine is helping your dog, he’ll need to take it the rest of his life to continue to stay comfortable – the supplement will only work if it’s continually given to your dog.
-Cartilage degeneration will begin to reoccur 4-6 months after you take your pet off glucosamine.
+If you see that the glucosamine and chondroitin are helping your dog, he may need to take them for the rest of his life to continue to stay comfortable; it’s likely that these supplements will only work if you continue to administer them over time.
+In fact, cartilage degeneration may begin to reoccur four to six months after you stop glucosamine and chondroitin therapy.

-How Much Glucosamine and Chondroitin Can You Give A Dog?
+How Much Glucosamine & Chondroitin Can You Give A Dog?

-Consult your vet for exact dosage instructions, but generally, vets recommend around 500 mg of Glucosamine and 400 mg of Chondroitin per 25 pounds.
+But generally, vets recommend around 500 mg of glucosamine and 400 mg of chondroitin per 25 pounds of body weight.

-For oral Glucosamine supplements, here’s the daily dosage that one veterinarian recommends:
+For oral glucosamine supplements, here’s the daily dosage that one veterinarian recommends to obtain therapeutic levels: